 Now I look for wood and figure where I can see an image in that piece of lumber.
 I have added just enough detail so you can see it too.
 The trout for each of these nets is drawn and inlaid by hand.
 No lasers or computers were harmed in the production of these nets.

-The handle is birds eye maple selected so the tones in the wood enhance the inlay.
-There is a limited accent of walnut for contrast.
+I like to use birds eye maple selected with tones in the wood to enhance the inlay.
 Each fish is individually drawn, then incised and inlaid.
 I started with a brown trout and have added a brook trout and rainbow trout to the mix.
-The nets are inlaid with brass, wood and colored stone.
-The net has an epoxy finish and is available with a nylon bag.
+The inlays are created with brass, wood and colored stone.
+Each net has an epoxy finish and is available with a nylon bag.
 A ghost style bag is available as a custom order with a slightly larger hoop.
-Each of my nets are signed and numbered before leaving the shop.
+Each of my nets are signed and numbered.